Cart abandonment - Here’s how you solve it

 10. Coupon codes that don’t work

 A bargain hunter’s worst nightmare.
 If you do feel the need to provide coupons, at least make sure they work.
+Customers availing your offers through social media would be especially disappointed.
 It would be even better if you have an auto-apply feature set up so that we buyers don’t need to hunt for coupons.

 11. Inaccessible carts